Jubei-Mitsuyoshi/debian/README.md

-debian related packages source and scripts
+aaa..........debian related packages source and scripts

+intro................this is turning into o big git with lots of related scripts and debian packages

 Package list ( sources mainly packaged and repackaged by me )